Reducing the Impact of Wasted Food by Feeding the Soil and Composting

 The compost BMPs consist of three methods for using compost to improve water quality.
 These methods reduce the amount of stormwater that can enter waterways by increasing the amount of water that can infiltrate the soil.
 They do so through the creation of barriers that stop the water from flowing or cover the soil completely.
 The three compost BMPs include:

-- Compost blanket (PDF) (6 pp, 887 K, About PDF): A layer of loosely applied compost that is placed on the soil in disturbed areas to control erosion and retain sediment resulting from sheet flow runoff.
+- Compost blanket (PDF) (6 pp, 887 K): A layer of loosely applied compost that is placed on the soil in disturbed areas to control erosion and retain sediment resulting from sheet flow runoff.
 Compost blankets are used in place of sediment and erosion control tools such as mulch, netting, or chemical stabilization.

-- Compost filter sock (PDF) (9 pp, 4.05 M, About PDF): A mesh tube filled with compost that is placed perpendicular to sheet flow runoff to control erosion and retain sediment in disturbed areas.
+- Compost filter sock (PDF) (9 pp, 4.05 M): A mesh tube filled with compost that is placed perpendicular to sheet flow runoff to control erosion and retain sediment in disturbed areas.
 The filter sock can be used in place of a sediment and erosion control tool such as a silt fence.

-- Compost filter berm: A dike of compost that is placed perpendicular to sheet flow runoff to control erosion in disturbed areas and retain sediment.
+- Compost filter berm (PDF) (5 pp, 1,194 K): A dike of compost that is placed perpendicular to sheet flow runoff to control erosion in disturbed areas and retain sediment.
 It can be used in place of a sediment and erosion control tool such as a silt fence.
 The base of the berm is generally twice the height of the berm.